 Take a close look at your credit file

 If you're not confident that this alone will help your situation, it might be time to dig deeper and uncover more information.
 What more can you find out about your credit situation?

 If you need more information about your credit history to make informed decisions about debt, that's not a problem.
-With My Credit File, you can get your hands on a detailed Equifax credit report within 10 days.
+With My Credit File, you can get your hands on a detailed Equifax credit report.

 The process is free and easy.
 All you've got to do is go to My Credit File.